Home » Renewable Energy Siting

 Land trusts and the conservation community have responded to energy expansion propositions in different ways, in part because proposed projects can vary tremendously.
 A 2009 policy statement on renewable energy deployment from a coalition of conservation organizations emphasized that “there must be a balance between the short-term impact of siting renewable energy facilities with the long-term impacts of climate change” and that “it will be essential to site and configure new energy infrastructure to avoid and minimize environmental impacts and to prevent undue and unnecessary degradation across the landscape.”
 Balancing deployment needs with land conservation objectives can be a challenge, and projects may need to be approached on a case-by-case basis.

 Strategies to address renewable deployment in conservation easements vary.
 Some land trusts permit renewable energy facility siting on a property as long as the output is designed to meet energy needs on the property, not allowing for wider commercial application.
 Others terms may establish acceptable locations for deployment such as sites out of critical areas or public viewsheds.
 Some easements provide that the application of renewable technology may be allowed subject to land trust approval, a provision that provides land trusts with the opportunity to influence the placement and assess potential impacts of proposed projects.
 In some cases conservation and well-sited renewable energy deployment can be complementary objectives.
 Alternative energy deployment may be an acceptable use of some lands, provided this use is not inconsistent with the overall purpose and conservation value of the easement.
+In fact, as the Land Trust Alliance highlights in Reshaping the Energy Future, strategic deployment of appropriate renewable energy resources can support improved conservation outcomes in the context of a changing climate.

 The U.S. Department of Energy provides a broad description of renewable energy, excluding fossil fuels and nuclear energy.